 C# modifiers of types and type members can be written in any order.
 However, arranging them in a similar way throughout your code is a good practice, which improves code readability.
 Besides, you may prefer using or not using

 internal modifiers explicitly.

-By default, ReSharper suggests you to use
+By default, Rider suggests to use

 internal modifiers explicitly, and to arrange modifiers in a specific order.
 If necessary, you can flexibly configure these preferences.